alicraigmile/study-guides-atoz/README.md

-To run:
+To run on mac:

-./meta.rb > meta.html && open meta.html
+bin/meta.rb > meta.html && open meta.html

+(on a modern linux box, replace 'open' with 'xdg-open')